-Housing Authority of the City of Perth Amboy serves Perth Amboy.
+Housing Authority of the City of Perth Amboy offers Project-Based Voucher Housing, Public Housing and Section 8 Housing rental assistance in Perth Amboy.

-As of the most recent VMS report, Housing Authority of the City of Perth Amboy manages 1,260 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Perth Amboy manages 1,276 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out|